Healthy Stuffed Acorn Squash **VIDEO**

 In a large saucepan, heat olive oil.
-Add onion and cook until softened (about 5 minutes) and garlic and stir for one minute.
+Add onion and cook until softened (about 3 minutes).
 Add almonds to toast for about 2 minutes.
 Remover the pan from heat and add cook quinoa, onion, garlic, cumin, cinnamon, ginger, lemon juice, dried cranberries, and parsley.
 Taste and adjust the seasonings with salt and pepper.

 When acorn squash is ready, stuff with quinoa mixture.
 Serve immediately or store separately for later consumption.